Rosdayle/L.i.me-Slimes/README.md

 ![4 IMU LAYOUT here](https://i.gyazo.com/df23a269be14a751d016d65494852174.png)

-## How to wear
+## How to wear (Loler920a recommendation)

---note to self Release diagram or pictures
+--Note to self release diagram and pictures

 - Main unit on feet